 - Winnipeg, Manitoba, Canada

-The Smart21 are selected by ICF based on quantitative and qualitative data submitted to the Forum, which are evaluated by a group of Analysts led by former Cisco executive and Westchester County (New York) CIO, Dr. Norman Jacknis.
-The analysis is based on the six Intelligent Community Indicators, which provide the conceptual framework for understanding the factors that determine a community's competitiveness in economic, social and cultural terms.
-The 2018 Awards program focuses on the theme of Humanizing Data, which explores the intersection between big data and open data, and the impacts of a data-driven economy on communities.
-Click here for more information on the 2018 theme.
+The Smart21 are selected by ICF based on quantitative and qualitative data related to the six criteria of the ICF Method.
+The data and information are evaluated by a global team of Analysts led by former Columbia professor, former Cisco executive and Westchester County (New York) CIO, Dr. Norman Jacknis.
+Dr. Jacknis serves as a Senior Fellow of the Intelligent Community Forum.
+The ICF Method provides the conceptual framework for understanding the factors that determine a community’s competitiveness in economic, social and cultural terms.
+Click here to learn more about the ICF Method.

 About the Intelligent Community Forum

-The Intelligent Community Forum (www.intelligentcommunity.org), headquartered in New York, is a global movement of more than 160 cities, metro regions and counties with a think tank at its heart.
+The Intelligent Community Forum (www.intelligentcommunity.org), headquartered in New York, is a global movement of 180 cities, metro regions and counties with a think tank at its heart and a mission to make everyone’s “hometown” at great place.
 ICF studies and promotes the best practices of the world's Intelligent Communities as they adapt to the new demands and seize the opportunities presented by information and communications technology (ICT).
-To help cities and regions build prosperous economies, solve social problems and enrich local cultures, the Intelligent Community Forum conducts research, hosts global events, publishes books, and produces its high-profile annual international awards program.
+To help cities and regions build prosperous economies, solve social problems and enrich local cultures, the Intelligent Community Forum conducts research, hosts events around the globe, publishes books, and produces its high-profile annual international awards program.
 The Forum sponsors research Institutes in North America dedicated to the study of the movement, and national organizations in Canada and Taiwan, both home to many Intelligent Communities.
 In 2012 ICF was invited to participate at the Nobel Peace Prize conference in Oslo and in 2014, its model and work was recognized by the U.S. Department of Commerce under the Workforce Innovation and Opportunity Act, which, according to the American government, was "aimed at creating a more flexible and responsive system of workforce development to meet the needs of employers looking to fill 21st century jobs.”
-The Forum’s membership is made up of more than 160 designated Intelligent Communities worldwide.
+The Forum’s membership is made up of 180 designated Intelligent Communities worldwide.
 For more information, go to www.intelligentcommunity.org/icf_membership.
 For more details on the Intelligent Community Forum’s recent publications and programs, www.intelligentcommunity.org.

 Intelligent Community Forum Contacts